top of page

 Piatt Park

-Piatt Park is 119 Acres with recreation includes hiking through a fantastic cave/gorge area, camping, picnic shelter/house, play ground.
+Piatt Park is 119 Acres with recreation including hiking through a fantastic cave/gorge area, camping, picnic shelter/house, play ground.
 The hiking trails that lead to the rock shelter reward travelers with a very special scenic view into a remarkable natural gorge.

 rr2.png